Omar A. Ashour

 Lawrence Berkeley National Lab

-I am a fifth-year physics PhD student at UC Berkeley, working with Sinéad Griffin at LBL.
-My research lies at the interface between condensed matter theory and quantum sensing, see below for an overview.
+I am a sixth year PhD student in physics at UC Berkeley, working with Sinéad Griffin at Berkeley Lab.
+My research primarily lies at the interface of condensed matter physics, high-energy particle physics, and quantum sensing, but my interests are broad and extend to areas like nonlinear physics and quantum algorithms.
+See below for an overview of my research and publications.

-I maintain a separate website for my notes on various academic and non-academic topics.
-On a personal level, my hobbies include building mechanical keyboards, reading, and breaking computer RPGs by being too optimal.
+I maintain a separate website for my pedagogical and research notes.
+On a personal level, my hobbies include building mechanical keyboards and finishing every side quest in RPGs then quitting before ever starting the main story.
 I live with my wife, dog, and two cats in the SF Bay Area.

 Education